 AMP for WordPress is an excellent plugin if you want to add basic AMP functionality to your site.
-However, if you want more control over your WordPress AMP site’s appearance (and the potential to extend its functionality even further) our next Accelerated Mobile Pages WordPress plugin may be a better fit for your needs.
+However, if you want more control over your WordPress AMP site’s appearance and the potential to extend its functionality even further, our next Accelerated Mobile Pages WordPress plugin might be a better fit for you.

-In addition to providing a sleek, beginner-friendly interface for configuring your pages, this WordPress AMP plugin can integrate with many additional tools.
-These include WooCommerce (the leading e-commerce plugin for WordPress), Alexa metrics, OneSignal push button notifications, and more.
+In addition to providing a sleek, beginner-friendly interface for configuring your pages, this WordPress AMP plugin can be integrated with many additional tools.
+These include WooCommerce, the leading e-commerce plugin for WordPress, Alexa for improving your SEO strategies, OneSignal push-button notifications, and more.

-Next, navigate to the new AMP tab in your WordPress dashboard.
-You will see a drop-down menu with sections for Settings, Design, Extensions, and so on.
+Next, navigate to the new AMP tab in your WordPress dashboard and choose your preferred panel view option.
+If you’ve selected Advance, you will see a menu with sections for Settings, Design, Extensions, and so on.
 Let’s take a closer look at the Settings option:

 You’ll want to start by going through the handy Getting Started guide linked on this page.
 It will help you optimally configure your WordPress AMP setup.
-After that, you can run through the various options AMP for WP offers, including:
+After that, you can run through the various options that the plugin can offer, including:

-Be sure to click Save Changes for each of the above settings once you have configured them.
+Be sure to click Save Changes for each setting once you have configured them.
 After that, select the Design tab:

-Once you’re happy with with the way your AMP site looks, you can save your changes.
-You can also preview them by simply navigating to Appearance > AMP:
+Once you’re happy with the way your AMP website looks, you can save your changes.
+You can also preview these changes by simply navigating to Appearance –> AMP.

-The free version of AMP for WP contains a wide variety of features.
+The free version of this plugin contains a wide variety of features.
 However, you can significantly improve the appearance and functionality of your AMP site with premium extensions.
-There are extensions for implementing star ratings (which are perfect for products or real-estate profiles), integrating with AMP WooCommerce Pro, using custom post types, and more:
+There are extensions for implementing star ratings, which are perfect for products or real-estate profiles; integrating AMP WooCommerce Pro, using custom post types, and more:

-If you want to enjoy even more advanced features, there are a variety of Pro plans available for this plugin.
+If you want to enjoy even more advanced features, there are a variety of premium plans available for the plugin – Accelerated Mobile Pages plugin.
 These range from the Personal plan (catering to one site from $149 per year) to the Agency plan (catering to unlimited sites for $499 per year).

-Once you’ve configured either AMP plugin for WordPress, there’s one more step to take.
+Once you’ve configured your AMP plugin of choice, there’s one more step to take.
 You’ll need to validate your WordPress AMP, to ensure that it can be accessed and linked to by supported platforms.
 Validation is also a handy way to get a readout of AMP errors for troubleshooting purposes.

 Once you’ve done that, open up your browser’s developer tools console.
 For Google Chrome, this is the Chrome DevTools console.
 If any errors are present, they will be highlighted in red, along with an analysis of what caused the error.

-Typically, validation errors are caused by invalid prefixes, incorrect formatting and code entries, and/or disallowed tags.
+Typically, validation errors are caused by invalid prefixes, incorrect formatting and code entries or disallowed tags.
 In most cases, an option to fix the error will be present in the readout.
-However, the Google AMP project also lists methods for fixing common validation errors if no auto-fix option is present.
+However, the Google AMP Project also lists methods for fixing common validation errors if no auto-fix option is present.

-This tool provides a simple overlay of errors (red icons), as well as their causes.
-Plus, if you are running AMP validator on a non-AMP page, a blue extension icon will appear linking you to the AMP version of that page.
+This tool provides a simple overlay of errors, as well as their causes.
+Plus, if you are running an AMP validator on a non-AMP page, a blue extension icon will appear linking you to the AMP version of that page.
 This feature presents a useful way of assessing elements of your site’s theme that may keep WordPress AMP from displaying properly.

-Even a few extra seconds of loading time could significantly reduce your site’s search engine rankings (and your conversion rates).
-Fortunately, as we have seen, using Google AMP can help you ensure that your site’s pages load at lightning speed on mobile devices.
+Even a few extra seconds of loading time could significantly reduce your site’s search engine rankings and your conversion rates.
+Fortunately, as we have seen, using Google AMP can help you make sure that your site’s pages load at lightning speed on mobile devices.
 What’s more, configuring and customizing AMP for WordPress is simple and straightforward, as long as you use the right Accelerated Mobile Pages WordPress plugin.